wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Relayer

-Relayers are carriers of messages and VAAs access chains and the guardian network making them the point of contact between wormhole and blockchains.
+Relayers are carriers of messages and VAAs across chains and the guardian network.

 ## Sequence

-A nonce, strictly increasing, tracked by the wormhole core contract and unique to emitter chain and address
+A nonce, strictly increasing, tracked by the wormhole core contract and unique to the emitter chain and address

 ## Spy

 A Spy is a daemon that eavesdrops on the messages passed between Guardians, typically to track VAAs as they get signed.
-They don't participate on voting but listen the gossip network like light nodes.
+They don't participate in signing but listen to the gossip network like light nodes.

 ## VAA